 The horse will be sedated and positioned within our stocks.
 The gastroscope is then passed through one nostril into the throat, once swallowed it will pass down through the oesophagus into the horse’s stomach.
 The stomach is then gently inflated with air – this stretches out the folds within the lining of the stomach to allow for a detailed examination to take place.
 The stomach is then examined following a standard protocol to ensure all regions are checked, with images taken to record our findings.

 Following the gastroscopy, we will relate the findings to you and discuss if treatment is required.
 Depending on the location and severity of ulceration different treatments will be used.
 In most cases horses that receive treatment will be re-examined at 4 weeks to evaluate the response to treatment.
-We will also discuss management and diets changes that will aid in treating and preventing further ulceration.
+We will also discuss management and dietary changes that will aid in treating and preventing further ulceration.